SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 These objects expose **all** configuration options as properties, described below, and provide methods to apply those settings, attach interrupts (2-series only) and enable and disable the CCL in general.

 ### Pin availability and Quick Reference
 This was simpler with 0/1-series (22 i/o pins, 10 CCL functions, none stacked onto the same pins), but with 2-series, 20 different CCL functions, crammed into just 22 GPIO pins, two of which have one blocks' input and one of the outputs for another.
 The ones with no inputs on lower pincount parts are more useful than one might expect; advanced use cases will often use mostly internal inputs - and the event system can always be used to get pin input in anyway - albeit at a cost of an event channel.
+If you do not require pin inputs, these should be used in preference to the logic blocks that do have them all else veing equa;l

 Logic Block |  IN0-2  | OUT | 8pin | ALT OUT | Availability |
 ------------|---------|-----|------|---------|--------------|